 We are always open to submissions of reviews and pedagogy papers.

-We are currently closed to submissions of poetry and short prose.
+We are currently open to submissions of poetry and short prose for our Summer 2018 issue.
 We accept creative submissions in June and December.

 If you’re new to submitting creative work, here is a brief guide that might be helpful.